michaeldyrynda/laravel-efficient-uuid/README.md

 This package extends the default grammar file for the given MySQL connection adding an `efficientUuid` blueprint method that creates a `binary(16)` field.

-As of 3.0, this package _no longer overrides_ Laravel's default `uuid` method, rather adds a separate `efficientUuid` field, due to compatibility issues with Laravel Telescope (#11).
+As of 3.0, this package _no longer overrides_ Laravel's default `uuid` method, but rather adds a separate `efficientUuid` field, due to compatibility issues with Laravel Telescope (#11).

 > **Note**: This package purposely does not use [package discovery](https://laravel.com/docs/5.8/packages#package-discovery), as it makes changes to the MySQL schema file, which is something you should explicitly enable.